 Annapolis, Maryland, was one of the first planned cities in America and 120 of the 18th century buildings still stand.
 Many historic residences and townhouses carry the quiet grace of centuries past, and most of the downtown and waterfront was given National Historic Landmark status in 1965.
 Built with red bricks, the buildings have been crafted in the style of Colonial, Georgian and Federal as well as 19th Century French architecture of the Second Empire, for an aristocratic and sophisticated air that complements the uniformed midshipmen.
+Discover the Annapolis Historic District through national monuments, walking tours, and the picturesque downtown.

 The historic Maryland State house in Annapolis has been the site of monumental events such as General George Washington’s resignation from the Continental Army and the ratifying of the Treaty of Paris, which ended the American Revolution.
 It is the oldest working State Capital building in the nation and exemplifies Annapolis’ dedication to preserving history.
 Annapolis was the national capital of the United States from November 26, 1783 to August 13, 1784.
 The Congress of the Confederation used the Maryland State House for official meetings, and considered Annapolis as a candidate to be the permanent national capital before Washington, D.C. was built.
 The Annapolis Convention in 1786 was one of the first national political conventions to be held and set the precedent for future conventions in Philadelphia.